mirjo3/pyxis_par_levels/README.md

 # pyxis_par_levels
+Purpose
-code used for filtering raw csv data
+Python code used for automatically filtering and suggesting minimum and maximum par levels on pyxis machines